Ethiopia: Peace increasingly elusive as violence escalates | DW | 24.11.2021

 Ethiopian observers are also pessimistic that any solution is possible through dialogue alone.

-"Unless there is some kind of divine intervention, I don't see any chance for a peaceful resolution through dialogue because the positions are highly polarized," Kassahun Berhanu, a professor of political science at Addis Ababa University, told news agency APE.
+"Unless there is some kind of divine intervention, I don't see any chance for a peaceful resolution through dialogue, because the positions are highly polarized," Kassahun Berhanu, a professor of political science at Addis Ababa University, told news agency AP.

 ''The conflict has caused unimaginable anguish,'' said researcher Soliman, stressing that atrocities had been committed by both sides.

-''Some might think it's really time for the elites to put their self-interest aside and build a societal order which is based on mutual understanding and inclusiveness,'' he added.
+''Some might think it's really time for the elites to put their self-interest aside and build a societal order based on mutual understanding and inclusiveness,'' he added.

 Analysts agree that the African Union (AU) is best placed to nudge both sides of the conflict into accepting a ceasefire and starting a dialogue.
-Former Nigerian President Olesegun Obasanjo is leading the AU's efforts in Ethiopia, where he has met with both Abiy and TPLF leaders.
-The calls for peace coming from the neighboring region and Ethiopia's allies are also ''very consistent,'' explained Soliman.
+Former Nigerian President Olusegun Obasanjo is leading the AU's efforts in Ethiopia, where he has met with both Abiy and TPLF leaders.
+Calls for peace coming from Ethiopia's neighbors and allies are also ''very consistent,'' explained Soliman.

 Etienne Gatanazi contributed to this article